menglong567/MLBaaSPlatfrom/README.md

 <https://github.com/menglong567/MultiChainJavaAPI>

 Besides the above projects you also need to be familiar with multichain which is an opensource blockchain(It also provides commercial version starting from 2.x version) <https://www.multichain.com/>

+Current the whole system is still in draft status and front-end console will be added later
 ```

 ### Whole Picture
 > Here i'm giving the whole picture of this simple project as below
 >
 ###Simple Explanation
 > -